eDatos/istacpy/docs/istacpy.indicators.rst

 .. important:: ``pip install pandas`` is a required dependency in case you want to use ``.as_dataframe()`` method.

+For this purpose the method :meth:`istacpy.indicators.lite.indicators.Indicator.as_dataframe` is provided.

 Convert to list
 ---------------